 The bottom line

-Getting an individual disability insurance policy can be a smart move for physicians and dentists.
-You can get a policy with PKA Insurance or look at other providers.
-Each company has its own underwriting, eligibility requirements, and application process.
+Getting an individual disability insurance policy can be a smart move for self-employed individuals.
+You can get a quote from SLP Insurance or look at other providers.
+Each company has its own underwriting, eligibility requirements and application process.

 The overall cost of disability insurance can vary depending on many factors, but being covered with a disability insurance plan can help you rest easier knowing that you’re protected from one of life’s unexpected and unfortunate events.
 So, fill out the form below to get started with a custom quote!